rohit777agrawal/Java/README.md

 # Java

+# ForStatement.java
+    This program helped me to learn For statement and use it in different application.
 # Integers.java
     This program ask for two integers and finds out number of integers between them and display them.
 # Structure.java